eradman/sidecomment/README.md

 Authorization

 * Lazy signup, no password
-* Anonymous; only a valid e-mail
+* Anonymous; only a valid email
-* Rate limit e-mail (per minute and per hour) to avoid abuse
+* Rate limit email (per minute and per hour) to avoid abuse

 Requirements
 ------------